Fleet Air Arm History

 21JunFirst Serviceman to gain Aviator Certificate is from the Royal Navy

-Lieutenant George Cyril Colmore RN was the first serviceman to gain a Royal Aero Club Aviator's Licence, qualifying at his own expense.
-He made his first flight on 19 June 1910, flying Frank McClean's Short S.27 (Shorts' works no. S.26) for 11 miles in 20 minutes; the following day he passed the tests for the Aviator's Certificate #15, which was awarded at the Royal Aero Club's committee meeting ...
+George Cyril Colmore gained a Royal Aero Club Aviator's Licence, qualifying at his own expense.
+He made his first flight on 19 June 1910, flying Frank McClean's Short S.27 (Shorts' works no. S.26) for 11 miles in 20 minutes; the following day he passed the tests for the Aviator's Certificate #15, which was awarded at the Royal Aero Club's committee meeting on 21 June 1910.
+Report by RAC in Flight ...

-1MarFirst flying training Course at the Royal Aero Club, Eastchurch.
+1MarFirst Naval flying training Course at the Royal Aero Club, Eastchurch

 In November 1910 the Royal Aero Club, at the instigation of Francis McClean, offered the Royal Navy the use of its airfield at Eastchurch along with two aircraft and the services of its members as instructors in order that Naval officers might be trained as pilots.
 The Admiralty accepted and on 6 December the Commander-in-Chief responsible for the protection of the entrance to the port of London, ...